iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/validators.md

 [Mana](mana.md).

 IOTA 2.0 uses Delegated Proof-of-Stake (DPoS) to determine which validators operate the network.
-For an epoch, the committee selection procedure determines a subset of validators, who will carry out the [consensus](consensus.md) protocol during the epoch.
+For an epoch, the committee selection procedure determines a subset of validators that will carry out the [consensus](consensus.md) protocol during the epoch.
 These validators are called the committee members for the epoch.

 ## The Role of Validators and Committees